 - A lot of times when I am sourcing from the web, I find a lot of sample resumes.
 These sample resumes are good for people who are trying to figure out how to format their resume, but not so good for me.
 I don’t need them in my search results, so I ask Google not to include them.

-- I also ask Google not to return results with the term “apply” in it.
+- I also request that Google not display results containing the word “apply.”
 Why?
-Yeah, you guessed it.
-“Please apply here for the position” is how “apply” is typically used and I don’t want that in my results either.
+You guessed it, right?
+The usual usage of “apply” is “Please apply here for the position,” and I don’t want that in my results either.

 So with all of that said, here is how my search string would look.